Trends

 Instant updates

-Compliant allergens & nutritional info
+Compliant allergens and nutritional info

 Paper menus: strengths that remain